swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 But what in the world does that have to do with JavaScript MVCs?

-In this post we'll see how (unintuitively) immutable data allows us to outperform JavaScript MVC libraries.
+In this post we'll see how (unintuitively) immutable data allows us to outperform nearly all JavaScript MVCs.
 This is not about microbenchmarks, it's about *fundamentally flawed design decisions in JavaScript MVCs that defy global optimization*.
 We'll start with gratuitous benchmarks that you can run on your own machine to verify